Actions Speak Louder Than Words: Idiom Meaning, Origin, and Examples

 “Saying is a different thing from doing.”

-• You’re all talk and no action, Owen.
-Last week you promised that you would clean out the gutters, but they are still chock full of leaves!
+1. You’re all talk and no action, John.
+Last week you promised to clean out the gutters, but they are still full of leaves!